 Electrical Installation Condition Reports (EICR), which is also referred to as Fixed Wire Testing & Inspection, is the inspection and testing of the circuits and wiring that distribute electricity around the building.
-Our fully qualified NICEIC accredited & approved engineers carry out electrical inspections throughout the country on anything from a small domestic dwelling to vast shopping centers, university's, schools and hospitals.
+Our fully qualified NICEIC accredited & approved engineers carry out electrical inspections throughout the country on anything from a small domestic dwelling to vast shopping centres, university's, schools and hospitals.
 The service is priced per circuit, depending on the amount of circuits, but generally around £8 - £10

 Hazardous Area Electrical Inspection Experts

 Designated hazardous areas can be found in many industrial environments such as the chemical industry, petrol forecourts and many processes that have explosives gases or dust.
 Our Compex qualified engineers have the knowledge and experience to ensure your ongoing compliance with DSEAR regulations.
 During a hazardous area inspection we collate a record of the equipment reference, the hazardous area zone in which it is situated and its certification.
 The hazardous area inspection also highlights any areas of concern in order to propose recommendations for any necessary corrective action.